 To start a making a name for yourself, consider options 2 and 3 as a starting point.
 Find magazines and journals that best fit your literary genre and style.
 Research their publication guidelines.
 Join a writers' group and get feedback from other writers.
 Research how to write an excellent submission letter.
 Make sure that you submit your very best work.

-As you enter the publishing world, do your research.
-Read blogs, read trade magazines, and most of all read excellent literature of all genres.
+As you enter the publishing world, continue to research.
+Read blogs, read trade magazines, and most of all, read excellent literature of all genres.

-Join online communities to let you know more about the world of publishing.
-This list just illustrates a few of online sources out there:
+Join online communities to learn more about the world of publishing.
+This list illustrates just a few of online sources out there:

 How Do I Earn a Living?